floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

     ) <distributedness>
   ],
   [
-    Contrary to microservices, modular monolith applications are built as a single deployable unit.
+    Contrary to microservices applications, modular monolith applications are built as a single deployable unit.
     The modules of the software system are separated logically (not physically), and are deployed together.
-    Horizontal scaling of a modular monolith architecture is more difficult than in a microservices architecture.
+    Horizontal scaling of a modular monolith architecture is more difficult than a microservices architecture.
   ]
 )

 #v(2em)

-#cite_full(<su_li_2024>) identified six characteristics of modular monolith architecture in the literature:
+#cite_full(<su_li_2024>) identified six characteristics of modular monolith architecture:

 + *Segregation* of modules: each module is independent and includes all three application layers.
-Modules are autonomously developed, tested and deployed.
+Modules are autonomously developed, tested, and deployed.
-+ *Modularity*: modules are highly internally cohesive and loosely externally coupled.
++ *Modularity*: modules have high internal cohesion and low external coupling.
 Communication between modules is done using well-defined interfaces, preferably asynchronously.
 + *Unified database*: the database schema is shared by all modules, in contrast with microservices where each microservice has its own database and schema.
-+ *Monolith deployment*: the application is deployed as a single unit, and although modules can be distributed across multiple hosts.
++ *Monolith deployment*: the application is deployed as a single unit, although modules can be distributed across multiple hosts.
 + *Unified application process*: the application functions as a singular process, scaling uniformly depending on the requirements.
 + *Maintainability and scalability*: the architecture can efficiently manage increasing complexity, and facilitates growth.